 Sometimes we can find opportunities in even life’s toughest moments.
 These are struggles and issues that we go through and can help other people through as well.

 You can help those people — and they’ll even pay you money for it.

 - RockstarWomenWithMS.com.
 Lisa Cohen has MS — but that doesn’t stop her from kicking ass.
 She helps other women cope with the disease and get past the mental barriers it can put up through coaching services.

 - CrohnsColitisLifestyle.com.
 Dave Johnson uses his knowledge and experience from having Crohn’s disease to help others with it reach their fullest potential in the realm of fitness.

 - VirtualAssistantInternship.com.
 Esther Inman helps other military wives earn money while their spouses are overseas by becoming virtual assistants.
 Check out more of her story in the quick video below!

 These are great examples of people who have faced struggles and are now leveraging it to earn money in a business venture.
 That’s combining something they have expert, first-hand knowledge in, making money, and helping others, aka the perfect business venture.

-Use the Demand Matrix
+Use the Demand Matrix to make smarter decisions

 Once you have your answers, it’s time to apply them to the Demand Matrix.